 - Finish the saying

-Bingo is an old favourite amongst the elderly community as it encourages social interaction, typically played in care homes, but it can still be enjoyed in your own home.
-While this is a fun and enjoyable game for the elderly, it also provides some essential health benefits.
+Bingo is an old favourite among the senior community as it encourages social interaction.
+While this is a fun and enjoyable game, it also provides some essential health benefits.

 - Hearing: listening to which numbers are called out